UTS-Bioinformatics/uts-bioinformatics.github.io/contents/_team_members/Ruby-Walz.markdown

 linkedin: https://www.linkedin.com/in/ruby-w-b89345228/
 co_supervised: False
 ---
-Ruby Walz holds a Bachelor of Forensic Science (Biology major) from UTS and completed her Honours in Medical Science also at UTS, with our RBMB group.
-Her honours project focusds on the gut-lung axis; exploring how genetic variation in COPD and asthma is linked to the gut microbiome.
-With a strong interest in human health and disease, she approaches research with curiosity and a problem-solving mindset.
-Outside of academia, Ruby enjoys staying active through open water swimming and strength training, and finds creative balance through her passion for the visual arts.
+Ruby holds a Bachelor of Forensic Science and a Bachelor of Medical Science (Honours, Class I) from UTS, where she completed her Honours research in the RBMB laboratory.
+Her work focused on the gut–lung axis, with particular emphasis on genetics associated with COPD and asthma.
+Now undertaking a PhD, Ruby continues to advance this research while also refining polygenic risk scores for COPD.

-Ruby is now a first-year PhD student in RBMB, continuing her research in the gut microbiome of COPD and asthma.
+Beyond academia, Ruby maintains a strong interest in the visual arts and literature, which provides a creative balance to her research pursuits.